 Details on the progress made towards the national target/objective included in this Field have to also be presented in the next fields through the reporting on specific progress indicators as identified by the Member States as relevant to the national target/objective.

-Data format: text, length 500.
+Data format: text, max len 500, lines 5.

 Mandatory, if applicable (i.e. Member States are required to provide the information if the relevant national objectives and targets have been set).